0hmsec/0hmsec.github.io/_posts/en/2025-02-01-htb-busqueda.md

 Usage: /opt/scripts/system-checkup.py docker-inspect <format> <container_name>
 ```

-"docker-inspect" needs a format and a "container name".
+"docker-inspect" needs two options, a "format" and a "container_name".
 When we check the [document](https://docs.docker.com/engine/cli/formatting/) about `--format` argument of the "docker inspect" command, we find that `{% raw %}{{json .}}{% endraw %}` shows all contents in json.
-Also, we need to use the `jq` command to see structured json output.
+Also, we need to use the `jq` command to see the json output in a structured format.

 ```bash
 svc@busqueda:/var/www/app$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-inspect '{% raw %}{{json .}}{% endraw %}' gitea | jq .
 ```

-This command gave information that we know about.
+This option "gitea" gave information that we already know about.
 We are able to access the gitea instance via gitea.searcher.htb.
 So, let's try with "mysql_db".

 ```bash
 svc@busqueda:/var/www/app$ sudo /usr/bin/python3 /opt/scripts/system-checkup.py docker-inspect '{% raw %}{{json .}}{% endraw %}' mysql_db | jq .
 ```

+Before we see the details about the output, let's find out what happens with the last option, "full-checkup" as well.

 ##### full-checkup